 The straight forward and simple answer is: glasses cannot change the taste of a wine per se; but can significantly alter our perception of it.
 For example, the right glassware cannot make a bad tasting wine taste delicious.
 However, a specially tailored glass can make a good wine more enjoyable; full of great flavour and evocative aromas.

 Austrian Glassmakers Riedel, are known for creating the first functional wineglass.
-Claus Riedel created a range of glasses shaped like eggs to direct a wine to particular areas of the palate.
+Claus Riedel created a range of glassware shaped like eggs to direct a wine to particular areas of the palate.
 He made simple changes to the traditional ‘v’ wine glass; changing the rim, depth and diameter of the glass to improve the wine tasting experience.
-Riedel continue to produce different shape wine glasses for specific wines.
+Riedel continue to produce different shaped glassware for specific wines.
 They strongly believe form follows function and maintain that you need a different wine glass for every grape, style and region.
 Matching the wine glass to the grape.

 Sommeliers, winemakers and consumers are continually testing and evaluating wine glasses to discover which is best suited to a particular type of wine or grape variety.
 Whether you are drinking sauvignon blanc or pinot noir, you will need the appropriate glassware.